Start A Whole Bible Assembly

 In the case of adultery or divorce there are at least four parties to consider in addition to the effects on the community – the husband, wife, other man or woman, and families.
 Justice is served by enforcing what is right.
 However, there is also the time before the problem to consider.
 Is the marriage operating according to godly principles?
 Have others in the community (like close friends) noticed problems and didn’t speak up?
 If we are going to enforce the Word, we need to enforce it all the time, not just when something blows up in our faces.
 Love is practiced everyday in every way.
 To love is to help people stay in God’s Word.
 If we don’t say anything, when we can see a divorce coming a mile away, is that really love?
 Are we afraid of offending someone, or just chicken?
 Perhaps we think we cannot judge because we did the same thing?

 The thing is, what is right is always right, even if we didn’t do the right thing ourselves in the past.
 We know what the right thing is, even if we still feel guilty that we broke a command before.
 At least we are trying to get it right now.
-Of course, if we say anything when we have chosen the same behavior in the past, we are open to the charge of hypocrisy or “don’t preach to me.”
+Of course, if we say anything to others after we have practiced the same behavior ourselves in the past, we are open to the charge of hypocrisy or “don’t preach to me.”
 We need to acknowledge the charge, yet point to the Word as the only way to fix things.
 A previous failing, or failings in other areas, does not preclude us from rendering judgment as leaders of a community.
+We point to the Word as the standard, not our own behavior.
+Of course, this means we have to submit to that Standard also.

 Sometimes people make it easier for you.
 I remember one time as an elder of a church that we asked a piano player to stop playing for a few weeks.
 We had noticed (and our wives had informed us) that there was more than a little going on between her (who was married and had already gone through an adultery charge with the pastor) and the drummer.
 She got mad, her family got mad, the drummer got mad, and all of them left the church.
 Later, she ended up divorcing her husband and marrying the drummer!
 Did they ever repent?
 No. It just goes to show that not everyone who wears the Name is genuine.
 It also shows that it's not easy to effect discipline in a congregation.